raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

     haltedAndOne-->[*]
 </div>

-It works perfectly well, however it has an extra, unecessary state: Both `zeroAndhalted` and `haltedAndOne` are equivalent states.
+It works perfectly well, however it has an extra, unnecessary state: Both `zeroAndhalted` and `haltedAndOne` are equivalent states.

 What do we mean by "equivalent?"
 Although they have different names, and different incoming transitions, two states are equivalent if and only if:

 1. They have the exact same set of outgoing transitions (including transitions back to themselves), and;
-2. Either they are both acceptimng states, or neither is an accepting state.
+2. Either they are both accepting states, or neither is an accepting state.

-Both `zeroAndHalted` and `haltedAndOne` have no outgoing transitions, and they ar eboth accepting states, therefore they are equivalent states.
+Both `zeroAndHalted` and `haltedAndOne` have no outgoing transitions, and they are both accepting states, therefore they are equivalent states.

 Because of the way `product` replicates all of the possible outcomes, it tends to generate equivalent states.
 This has no effect on the function of the finite-state recognizer, but for practical purposes a smaller number of accepting states is better, as is a smaller number of states in general.